THIS TINY ATOLL IS VITALLY IMPORTANT TO…

-Midway Atoll National Wildlife Refuge / Battle of Midway National Memorial is a wildlife wonderland with abundant birds and marine life.
+Midway Atoll National Wildlife Refuge is a wildlife wonderland with abundant birds and marine life.
 Millions of birds migrate through or breed on Midway each year.
-The atoll is home to the world’s largest colonies of Laysan and Black-footed Albatrosses.
+The atoll is home to the world’s largest colonies of Laysan (moli) and black-footed (ka‘upu) albatrosses.
 The migrations and breeding cycles of birds, seals and turtles, and flowering sequence of the islands’ plant life define the seasons on Midway.

 By November, winter sets in, marked by the arrival of albatrosses and their courting antics; mating, nesting, and fledging activities last until July, when high summer begins.
-During their 9-month residence, they manage to occupy almost every square inch of inhabitable space; human intention offers little deterrence.
+During their nine month residence, they manage to occupy almost every patch of inhabitable space; human intention offers little deterrence.
 During the few months when the albatrosses and other breeding birds are absent (August to October), Refuge staff focuses on needed maintenance and ground activities.

-Midway is not just for the birds—it’s also home to the endangered Hawaiian Monk Seal, with a population of about 65 seals.
-In 2004, a record 17 pups were born around the atoll.
-In 2006, a Monk Seal on Spit Island pupped twins — a rare event!
-In addition to the Monk Seals, Hawaiian Green Sea Turtles bask on Midway’s beaches and a resident pod of about 200 Spinner Dolphins cavort and rest in the lagoon.
+Midway is also home to the endangered Hawaiian monk seal (ilio-holo-i-ka-uaua).
+Additionally, Hawaiian green sea turtles (honu) bask on Midway’s beaches and a resident pod of spinner dolphins (nai‘a) cavort and rest in the lagoon.
 The coral gardens found around Midway’s emergent reef support more than 250 species of fish and many marine invertebrates.
-Read more about Midway’s Marine Life, Green Sea Turtles, Monk Seals and Spinner Dolphins.

-Approximately 150 plant species occur on the atoll, but only 24 are native.
-Vast fields of the invasive Golden Crown-beard once blanketed the atoll.
+Approximately 226 plant species occur on the atoll, but only 24 are considered native.
+Vast fields of the invasive golden crown-beard once blanketed the atoll.
 Now, after years of an aggressive eradication campaign, the Refuge has brought this species under control and reclaimed acres of important nesting areas.
-Learn more about Midway Atoll’s plants on our Plants page.